-From his office in Milpitas, California, Zahid Hussain has a bird's eye view of billion-dollar ideas in their infancy.
+From his office in Milpitas, California, Zahid Hussain, Vice President of Operations at Flex, has a bird’s eye view of billion-dollar ideas in their infancy.
 And he can’t speak a word about most of them.

-As vice president of operations here at Flex, a $26 billion company with 200,000 employees in offices across 30 countries, Hussain’s job is to show potential customers our capabilities, all while proving just how little he’ll ever reveal about the details.
+As the VP of operations here at Flex, Hussain’s job is to show potential customers our capabilities, all while proving just how little he’ll ever reveal about the details.

 He is the opposite of a corporate spy.

 He knows exactly, for example, which companies are scurrying in and out of the four top-secret research facilities established under his leadership.

 At our Milpitas campus, we have two medical/semiconductor manufacturing grade “clean rooms” from which dust particles are almost entirely filtered — and paper, pencils, and fabrics made of natural fibers are banned.
 This is where we develop some of the most groundbreaking and disruptive technologies in products you use every day.